Skip to main content

 The module aims are to:

-introduce the likely hazards (impacts) associated with climate change in a range of areas of the human, built and natural environments;
+•introduce the likely hazards (impacts) associated with climate change in a range of contexts;

-develop understanding of risk, its composition in terms of hazard and vulnerability and how these can vary spatially depending on local context;
+develop understanding of risk, its composition in terms of hazard, exposure and vulnerability and how these can vary spatially and temporally depending on local circumstances;

-develop understanding of engineering adaptation strategies to identified hazards and risks for a number of key areas in the context of a changing climate;
+develop understanding of adaptation strategies to identified risks in the context of a changing climate.

 Outline Of Syllabus